CodeChain-io/foundry/API.md

     passphrase: "satoshi"
   })
   .then(function(hash) {
-    // Get the invoice of the transaction. return sdk.rpc.chain.getTransactionInvoice(hash, {
+    // Get the result of the transaction. return sdk.rpc.chain.getTransactionResult(hash, {
-      // Wait up to 120 seconds to get the invoice.
+      // Wait up to 120 seconds to get the result.
       timeout: 120 * 1000
     });
   })
-  .then(function(invoice) {
+  .then(function(result) {
-    // The invoice of mint transaction is  { success: boolean }. console.log(invoice); // [{ success: true }]
+    // The result of mint transaction is  boolean. console.log(result); // true
   });
 ```